Rezball

-Rezball, short for "reservation ball," is a style of basketball associated with Native Americans, particularly at the high school level in the Southwestern United States, where many of the Indian reservations were created in the country.
+Rezball, short for "reservation ball," which is at times also referred to as "American Indian basketball" is a style of basketball associated with Native Americans.
+It is particularly known at the high school level in the Southwestern United States, where many of the Indian reservations were created in the country.
+As rezball has continued to grow and evolve though the years, there has been an added increase in focusing on how native indigenous communities are both positively and negatively impacted by the sport of rezball, such as that of suicide rates, alcohol abuse, challenge to assimilate once outside of reservations.

 Description

 Rezball is transition-based basketball that forces tempo with aggressive play, quick scoring (or at least shooting) and assertive defense that looks to force turnovers through pressing or half-court traps.
 There are slight variations from program to program.
-Keys to a good rezball offensive play are sound fundamentals and being in very good condition.
-Many Native Americans adapted to basketball to bring them together with each other and is their way to overcome strife on the reservation.
+Many Native Americans learned how to play basketball while they were held in boarding schools by the Bureau of Indian Affairs (BIA).
+In order to make it their own they incorporated relentless running, quick passing, and quick scoring; this led to the creation of rezball.
+With the creation of rezball there was not only a new found source of competition formed but it also helps bring communities together and helps one another overcome strife while on reservation land.